 |Economic Operator Registration and Identification (EORI)||—||Exporters with EU EORI numbers will need to register for a UK EORI number to be the importer of record for shipments destined to the UK.

 |Canada-European Union Comprehensive Economic and Trade Agreement (CETA)||Preferential duty free treatment under CETA will no longer apply to UK origin goods.||Preferential duty free treatment under CETA will no longer apply to Canadian origin goods.||Preferential duty free treatment under CETA will continue to be applicable.|

-87% of all commodities into the UK will be duty free.
+Approximately 47% of all commodities into the UK will remain duty free.

 |Current duty rates and tariff quotas into the EU will remain status quo.|